Zenbu Haru (spring) Tour 2017

 Hosted by :

-Jane Lawson – Japanophile food & travel writer and author of ‘Zenbu Zen, finding food, culture and balance in Kyoto’ , ‘Yoshoku’, ‘A little taste of Japan’ and the upcoming ‘Tokyo Style Guide’ all published by Murdoch Books.
+Jane Lawson – Japanophile food & travel writer and author of ‘Zenbu Zen, finding food, culture and balance in Kyoto’ , ‘Yoshoku’, ‘A little taste of Japan’ and the just released ‘Tokyo Style Guide’ all published by Murdoch Books.

 15 days/ 14 nights

 Accommodation : Kyoto Hyatt Regency Hotel